-The Yanchep Secondary College uniform aims to reflect student pride in appearance and recognition of belonging to the school community.
-It is also important in the development of life skills and understanding of appropriate dress within a future place of work.
+The Yanchep Secondary College uniform aims to reflect student pride in appearance and recognition of belonging to the school community and for secondary students, the development of understanding life skills of appropriate dress within a future place of work.

 An expectation of enrolment at the school is the adherence to Yanchep Secondary College Uniform Policy which has been endorsed by the community.